ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 is portable.
 ```

-What's going on is that our declaration for `price` left out crucial information
+What's going on is that our declaration for `Thing.price` left out crucial
-that the compiler was previously able to infer.
-We can take the compiler's
+information that the compiler was previously able to infer, back when `Thing`
+was in the same module.
+We can take the compiler's suggestion easily enough by
-suggestion easily enough by explaining that `price` is `portable`:
+explaining that `price` is `portable` in `thing.mli`:

 ```ocaml
 val price : t -> float @@ portable